Without U.S. Robotics, the pioneering modem manufacturer, there arguably would not be a World Wide Web.

 PEC: Were you a student at the University of Chicago then?

 Cowell: I graduated in 1975 and went to graduate school at the University of Rochester for one year in a PhD program.
 I left that to move back to Chicago and start a business with people I knew from college.
 We got by on sheer energy.
 Everybody just worked constantly.

-We just drove everywhere, pounded on doors, asked questions and I would have to say that the city of Chicago was our maker space.
+We just drove everywhere, pounded on doors, and asked questions, and I would have to say that the city of Chicago was our maker space.
 We snuck into, at night, the graduate student shop at the Enrico Fermi Institute at the University of Chicago.
-They had a machine tool center there that we learned how to use and make things.
+They had a machine tool center where we learned how to use and make things.
 We learned how to make the modems from reading Don Lancaster’s “TV Typewriter Cookbook.”

 PEC: What was your business model?